craigahobbs/bare-script/static/language/README.md

 ### Jump and Label Statements

-A "jump" statement always changes the program flow to the specified label.
-A "jumpif" statement evaluates a test expression and only jumps if it evaluates to true.
-The example below uses "jump" and "jumpif" statements to sum the values of an array:
+A "jump" statement always changes the program flow to a label.
+A "jumpif" statement jumps only if its test expression evaluates to true.
+Labels are defined by specifying the label name followed by a colon.

+The example below uses "jump", "jumpif", and label statements to sum the values of an array:

 ~~~ calcscript
 values = arrayNew(1, 2, 3, 5, 7)